Performance cost: std::allocator vs std::pmr::polymorphic_allocator

 - Traditional Approaches

-- Standard Containers of C++, But Why Embedded Developers Are Skeptical of STL
+- STL are the standard Containers of C++, But Why Embedded Developers Are Skeptical of it ?

 - Understanding std::pmr (Polymorphic Memory Resources)